These responsible travel tips will help you plan and make your African safari sustainable and good for the environment and the local communities.

 There are many ways of giving back as a way of contributing to the conservation and protection of ecosystems and their inhabitants.

-Buying souvenirs from the local artists employ them and gets the people to fully appreciate and get actively involved in conservation because of the economic benefit.
+Buying souvenirs from the local artists employs them and gets the people to fully appreciate and get actively involved in conservation because of the economic benefit.
 This is the easiest way of giving back.

 Additionally, various places and organizations have programs for volunteering, donating, and contributing in other ways.